dzhafarovm/dzhafarovm/README.md

 ## 🧠 About Me

-- 💻 4+ years of experience in frontend development
+- 💻 4+ years of experience in development
 - ⚛️ Strong focus on React ecosystem
 - 🧩 Love building scalable architectures
 - ⚡ Performance & UX oriented